Defining SQL Queries

 Using this operarator will execute sql statements as a script.
 You can’t do variable substitution with the # operator.
 An example usecase is using data definition statements like create table in order to setup a database.

--- name: create_schema#
+-- name: create-table-blogs#

 );